What Are The Different Types of Team Development Models? - HRDQ

 • Norming: The stage when everyone begins to understand the value of working together as a team toward the collective goal; for the sake of the larger group, quirks are tolerated and accepted.

-• Performing: There is a shared motivation toward working collaboratively to meet the stated goals; trust is built.
+• Performing: There is a shared motivation to work collaboratively toward meeting the stated goals, and trust is built.

-• Adjourning: An assessment is performed once the project is complete to analyze the team's effectiveness, make necessary changes, and acknowledge individual contributions.
+• Adjourning: An assessment is conducted once the project is complete to evaluate the team's effectiveness, make necessary adjustments, and recognize individual contributions.

-The Tuckman Model is beneficial when you are trying to understand the way that a team can grow and develop over time.
-It's worth noting that the stages of development in Tuckman's model aren't strictly linear– many different elements can change the nature of a team (such as new members joining), and the group could shift to previous stages before moving back toward the performing and adjourning stages.
+The Tuckman Model is beneficial when trying to understand how a team can grow and develop over time.
+It's worth noting that the stages of development in Tuckman's model aren't strictly linear – many different elements can change the nature of a team (such as new members joining), and the group may shift back to previous stages before moving forward toward the performing and adjourning stages.

 Are you wondering how you can improve your team-building efforts?
 Take a look at these seven characteristics of effective team building.